- UAB and Sexual Consent

 Bell, William: The current mayor of Birmingham who took office after Larry Langford’s indictment.

-Birmingham Museum of Art: Probably the only place in Birmingham you can find original works by Dali, Warhol and a gift shop with knick-knacks related to both.
+Birmingham Museum of Art: Probably the only place in Birmingham you can find original works by Dali, Warhol, Monet, and a gift shop with knick-knacks related these artists.
 The museum also offers a large collection of Medieval, Eastern, and American art.
 Call (205) 254-2565 for more information.
-Parking and entry is free.
+Parking and entry are free.
 Closed on Mondays.

 Birmingham Public Library: Located downtown at 2100 Park Place, this is the off-campus library, complete with DVD and CD rentals.

-Birmingham-Shuttlesworth International Airport: The lone airport of Birmingham, a star-alliance member, serving US Airways, United-Continental, along with Delta, American, and Southwest Airlines.
+Birmingham-Shuttlesworth International Airport: With an airport code of BHM, the lone airport in Birmingham is a star-alliance member, serving US Airways, United-Continental, along with Delta, American, and Southwest Airlines.

 Blaze: The school mascot.
 A huge, mythical creature that breathes fire way cooler than a regular old elephant or tiger.
 The dragon statue in front of Bartow Arena may have cost more than it is worth, but hey, it does blow smoke.

 BlazeRadio: They literally rock.
-Featuring rock, hip-hop, jazz and R&B. Check them out at iTunes College Radio or blazeradio.org and tell them yourself.
-Listen to the stream at blazeradio.org.
+Featuring rock, hip-hop, jazz, and R&B. Check them out at iTunes College Radio or blazeradio.org and tell them yourself.

 BlazerCast: A podcast produced by the student media staff of the Kaleidoscope.
 Check out our News Review and Sports Update online at studentmedia.uab.edu

-Blazernet: Where to access information on things like your grades, financial aid status and student life in general.
-The web address is blazernet.uab.edu.
+BlazerNET: Where to access information on things like grades, financial aid status and student life in general.
+The web address is BlazerNET.uab.edu.

 Blount Hall: Dorm that lives up to its name.
 Just kidding.
 It’s usually populated by upperclassmen.